North

-After a successful second year running the SYP mentorship in the North, we are back in 2025 with both Into and Ahead streams.
+After a successful third year running the SYP mentorship in the North, we are back in 2026 with both Into and Ahead streams.
 Our mentorship program offers a structured platform to enhance your skills, expand your network, and navigate the publishing landscape with confidence.

 Emma Ferguson (she/her)